Are you looking for help with eco-friendly travel tips?

 Ensuring you are fully disconnected will stop electricity waste, and save you money in the meantime.

 As we start to understand the importance of eco-friendly tourism, eco-hotels or “green” hotels are becoming a bigger part of eco-friendly travel.
 These hotels make an effort to be environmentally sustainable through waste reduction and the conservation of water and energy.

 Unfortunately, at this point in time, there is no single resource to find eco-hotels around the world.
 Accommodation comparison sites such as booking.com and hotels.com are yet to include an “eco-hotel” filter.
 As such, finding an eco-hotel involves some manual research.

 To start with, simply google “eco-hotel” or “green hotel” plus your destination to find a few options.
 There are multiple blogs that list the most environmentally friendly hotels in an area or country, especially for places where eco-tourism is starting to become a trend.

 Once you have narrowed down a few options from the results, go to the hotels’ actual sites for more information on their practices and efforts to be sustainable.

 Some things to consider when choosing a hotel:

-- Is the hotel certified as eco-friendly by a reputable organization such as Green Globe (in the US), Rainforest Alliance or Green Tourism?
+- Is the hotel certified as eco-friendly by reputable organizations such as Green Globe (in the US), Rainforest Alliance, or Green Tourism?

 - Does the hotel use any form of renewable energy to run?